russkiymalchik/soal-shift-sisop-modul-1-I06-2021/README.md

 ## Problem 3
 Kuuhaku is a person who really likes to collect digital photos, but Kuuhaku is also a lazy person so he doesn't want to bother looking for photos, besides that he is also shy, so he doesn't want anyone to see his collection, unfortunately, he has a friend named Steven who made being nosy his primary responsibility.
 Kuuhaku then had an idea, a way so that Steven won't be able to see his collection.
 To make his life easier, he is asking for your help.
 The idea is:
 ### 3A
 Make a script to download 23 images from "https://loremflickr.com/320/240/kitten" and save the logs to the file "Foto.log".
 Since the downloaded images are random, it is possible that the same image is downloaded more than once, therefore you have to delete the same image (no need to download new images to replace them).
-Then save the images with the name "Kumpulan_XX" with consecutive numbers without missing any number (example: Koleksi_01, Koleksi_02, ...)
+Then save the images with the name "Kumpulan_XX" with consecutive numbers without missing any number (example: Koleksi_01, Koleksi_02, ...).

+answer (with the help of fdupes, a program that allows to identify duplicate files in the system):
 ```
 #!bin/bash